bsujalnaik/Campus-Event-Manager/README.md

 ## License

 This was an educational project for me.
 Feel free to clone it, break it, and learn from it.
-No restrictions.
+No restrictions